Historic winter storm causes major power outages, cancels thousands of flights as 245M hunker down nationwide

 Within the affected regions, ice accumulation is expected to cause crippling impacts on both power infrastructure and travel.
 Widespread power outages are likely as the weight of the ice compromises lines and topples trees.

-The highest snow totals in the Southeast will be confined to areas along and north of I-40, mainly across Kentucky, which is expected to see significant snow statewide, with totals of 5 to 8 inches.
+The highest snow totals in the Southeast are confined to areas along and north of I-40, mainly across Kentucky, which is expected to see significant snow statewide, with totals of 5 to 8 inches.
 An impressive swath amounting to up to a foot of snow, stretching from border to border, is possible.

 HOW TO WATCH FOX WEATHER ON ANY DEVICE FOR FREE